 Prerogatives of the Divine Son

-1 God, having spoken in time past1 to the fathers by the prophets in many portions and in various ways, 2 has spoken to us in these last days by His Son, whom He appointed heir of all things, through whom also He made the worlds; 3 who, being the outshining of His glory and the exact representation of His nature, and upholding all things by the word of His power, when He had made provision for the purging of our sins, sat down at the right hand of the Majesty on high, 4 having become as much superior to the angels as He, by inheritance, has obtained a more excellent name than they.
+1 God, after speaking in days of old1 to the fathers through the prophets in many portions and various ways, 2 has spoken to us in these last days by his Son, whom he appointed heir of all things, and through whom he made the worlds.
+3 And he2—being the outshining of God’s glory, the exact representation of his nature, and the one who sustains all things by his powerful word—after providing purification from3 sins, sat down at the right hand of the majesty on high, 4 and so became4 as much superior to the angels as he has inherited a more exalted name than theirs.

 “Your throne, O God, is forever and ever,

-And uprightness itself7 is the scepter of your11 kingdom.
+and the scepter of uprightness is the scepter of your11 kingdom.

 9 You have loved righteousness and hated lawlessness;

-With the oil of gladness above all Your companions.”8
+with the oil of gladness above all your companions.”12

-“You, O Lord, in the beginning, laid the foundation of the earth,
+“In the beginning, O Lord, you laid the foundations of the earth,

 They all will grow old like a garment,

-Like a garment they also will be changed.
+like a garment, they too will be changed.